-- This Invitation to Comment, which was authored by the FASB staff in consultation with members of the Board, invites stakeholders to comment about the draft private company (nonpublic business entity) decision-making framework.
-The purpose of this Invitation to Comment is to gather input from interested stakeholders about the appropriateness, completeness, and cost effectiveness of the draft framework.
-The preliminary recommendations included in this Invitation to Comment reflect what a significant number of stakeholders representing diverse backgrounds told the FASB staff about their experiences using, preparing, auditing, reviewing, and compiling private company financial statements and their perspectives about the factors that differentiate the financial reporting considerations of private companies and public companies.
-The Board has not vet deliberated the topics in this Invitation to Comment or reached tentative conclusions about the draft private company decision-making framework because it wishes to solicit input from stakeholders about the staff's preliminary recommendations before the Board and the Private Company Council (PCC) (see paragraph 10) begin to reach tentative conclusions about the criteria to be included in the framework.
-To reflect the important role of the PCC in standard setting for private companies, the preliminary staff recommendations in this Invitation to Comment refer to how the Board and the PCC should apply the framework. - 2.
-The ultimate objective of the project that this Invitation to Comment is a part of is to develop a decision-making framework for the FASB and the PCC to use in determining whether and in what circumstances to adjust recognition, measurement, disclosure, display (presentation), effective date, or transition requirements for private companies reporting under U.S. generally accepted accounting principles (GAAP).
-The staff assessment that underlies this Invitation to Comment is an important input to the development of that decision-making framework. - 3.
-The framework is not intended to be an entirely new conceptual framework that would lead to a basis for preparing financial statements of private companies that is fundamentally different from the basis for preparing financial statements of public companies.
-Rather, development of a decision-making framework for private company financial statements is intended to identify differential information needs of users of public company financial statements and users of private company financial statements and to identify opportunities to reduce the complexity and costs of preparing financial statements in accordance with U.S. GAAP. - 4.
-This initial draft of the framework is a part of the FASB's ongoing commitment to better serve the needs of both users and preparers of private company financial statements without sacrificing the quality of reported information and the fundamental level of comparability that are the touchstones of the U.S. financial accounting and reporting system and U.S. capital markets.
+- 3. The purpose of this Invitation to Comment is to gather input from interested stakeholders about the appropriateness, completeness, and cost effectiveness of the guide.
+This guide reflects input received from a significant number of stakeholders representing diverse backgrounds about their experiences using, preparing, auditing, reviewing, and compiling private company financial statements and their perspectives about the factors that differentiate the financial reporting considerations of private companies and public companies. - 4.
+The ultimate objective of this Invitation to Comment is to assist the Board and the PCC in developing a guide for the Board and the PCC to use in determining whether and in what circumstances to provide alternative recognition, measurement, disclosure, display, effective date, or transition guidance for private companies reporting under U.S. GAAP.
+The assessment of significant differential factors between private companies and public companies that underlies this Invitation to Comment is considered to be an important source of input to the development of this guide. - 5.
+This guide is not intended to be an entirely new conceptual framework that would lead to a basis for preparing financial statements of private companies that is fundamentally different from the basis for preparing financial statements of public companies.
+Rather, this guide would augment the existing conceptual framework for financial reporting to provide additional considerations in making user-relevance and cost-benefit evaluations under the existing conceptual framework for private companies.
+The guide is intended to be a tool to help the Board and the PCC identify differential information needs between users of public company financial statements and users of private company financial statements and to identify opportunities to reduce the complexity and costs of preparing financial statements in accordance with U.S. GAAP. - 6.
+This updated draft of the guide is a part of the ongoing commitment of the FASB and the PCC to better serve the needs of both users and preparers of private company financial statements without sacrificing the quality of reported information and the fundamental level of comparability that are the touchstones of the U.S. financial accounting and reporting system and the U.S. capital markets.
 The development of a decision-making framework was one of the most important recommendations included in the Blue-Ribbon Panel on Standard Setting for Private Companies' Report to the Board of Trustees of the Financial Accounting Foundation, which was issued in January 2011.
 It is expected that the Board and the PCC's identification of cost-effective alternatives for private companies also may benefit some of the FASB's public company and not-for-profit organization standard-setting activities.